flschweiger/BoundLayout/README.md

 # BoundLayout

-A lightweight FrameLayout which can have a maximum / minimum width and height.
+A lightweight FrameLayout which can have a maximum / minimum width and height, simple as that.

 ![Demo screen](https://github.com/flschweiger/BoundLayout/blob/master/art/screen1.jpg)